JJguri/cv/content/authors/admin/_index.md

 ---

 Jonathan (Jony) is a Data Scientist by nature.
-He applies his unique skill-set on data analytics and programming to understand the crop eco-physiology (soil-plant-climate interactions) behind crop model and remote sensing algorithms to improve crop production and reduce environmental impacts.
+He applies his unique skill-set on data analytics and programming to understand the crop eco-physiology (soil-plant-climate interactions) behind crop models and remote sensing algorithms to improve crop production and reduce environmental impacts.
 His research interests are in quantifying the effects of crop management and climate variability on soil-crop processes and integrating data into mechanistic models at different